Q & A

 What is ICP?

 ICP stands for Inductively Coupled Plasma and describes a method of introducing your sample to the instrument that will measure it.
-It is used in chemistry, toxicology, and medical fields, as well as many other areas.
+It is used in chemistry, toxicology, medical fields, and many other areas, including aquaculture.
 There are several variations of instruments that use ICP, including ICP-OES (Optical Emission Spectrometer) and ICP-MS (Mass Spectrometer).
 The OES and MS acronyms identify different methods of measurement.

 What are the results good for?
 What do I do with the results?